Learn · Tax

 How marketplace facilitator tax works as a pass-through

 The cleanest way to understand facilitator tax is as a pass-through that does not belong to you.
 The buyer pays sales tax; the facilitator holds it and forwards it to the state.
-At no point is that money your revenue or your expense — it passes through, and your only job is to make sure your books reflect that it isn't yours.
+At no point is that money your revenue or your expense.
+It passes through, and your only job is to make sure your books reflect that it isn't yours.

 Where it gets confusing is in your settlement data.
 Depending on the platform and how it reports, the sales tax it collected may appear in your settlement figures, and even on your 1099-K gross.
 If you don't handle it deliberately, that tax can inflate your apparent sales.
-The accounting treatment is to record collected sales tax to a liability account (and the corresponding remittance against that same liability), not to income — so it nets out and never touches your profit.
+The accounting treatment is to record collected sales tax to a liability account (and the corresponding remittance against that same liability), not to income, so it nets out and never touches your profit.
 For a deeper definition and the state-law mechanics, see our glossary entry on marketplace facilitator tax.

 What it means for your own sales tax obligations

-Marketplace facilitator laws relieve you of collecting and remitting tax on facilitated sales in states that have them — but they don't eliminate your sales tax responsibilities entirely.
+Marketplace facilitator laws relieve you of collecting and remitting tax on facilitated sales in states that have them, but they don't eliminate your sales tax responsibilities entirely.
 If you sell through your own channels (your Shopify store, your website, wholesale) alongside a marketplace, you may still be responsible for collecting and remitting tax on those non-marketplace sales where you have nexus.
 The facilitator only covers the sales it facilitates.

 Recording facilitator tax in your books